matthewwall/weert/data_model.md

 translates to a `Date` object.

 The timestamp should be stored under key `_id`, a required key for every MongoDB document.
 It is also required that it be unique.
 MongoDB will automatically index it.

 ## All other types
-For all other types besides timestamps, the same units are used in the RESTful API and in the database.
+For all other types besides timestamps, the same units are used in transport as in the database.
 They are always in the _metric_ unit system.
 Exactly which unit depends on the unit group a measurement belongs to.
 The measurement groups, and their corresponding metric unit, is given in the following table.
 Note that with the exception of entries marked with an asterisk (*), this corresponds to the weewx `METRICWX` unit system.